ventusio/constellation24/README.md

 5. Intelligence: (Meta Llama 3.2 on Together.ai)

 ### Architectural Decisions
-*Why seperate frontend and backend?*

-Decoupling the frontend and backend allows for more flexibility in the future.
-For example, we could build a mobile app that uses the same backend.
-Streamlit is great for prototyping and building dashboards, and it allowed us to move fast.
-However, for a "real" web app, we would probably use a more traditional frontend framework like React.

 *Why Postgres/PostGIS?*

 We are storing geospatial data, so we need a database that can handle that.